Like digital real estate, domain names can be worth a lot of money.

 If you’re using a domain broker service, they will handle this side of things for you.
 However, it’s a good idea to familiarize yourself with the way the transaction will be dealt with so you know what to expect.

-If you decide to sell a domain by yourself, you’ll need to arrange a payment method that’s safe and secure.
+If you decide to sell a domain by yourself, you’ll need to arrange an payment method that’s safe and secure.
 Usually, you’ll need to use an escrow service.
-With escrow payment, the money is held by a third party while the purchase takes control of the item in question (in this case your domain name) once the transfer is complete, the release the payment.
+With escrow payment, the money is held by a third party while the purchase takes control of the item in question (in this case your domain name).
+Once the transfer is complete, the payment is released.
 Escrow is the system usually used by domain brokers.

-By using escrow, you don’t have to worry about a fraudulent payment and buyers don’t have to worry they won’t get the domain after they’ve paid their cash.
+By using escrow, you don’t have to worry about a fraudulent payment and buyers don’t have to worry they won’t get the domain after they’ve paid.

 Transfer your domain name